 Where the SMETS1 ESME or SMETS1 GSME does not reliably process instructions from an ‘Update Price (Primary Element)’ Service Request unless it has previously successfully processed instructions from an ‘Update Tariff (Primary Element)’ Service Request, the Device may, if no such prior ‘Update Tariff (Primary Element)’ Service Request has been processed, reject the Service Request leading to a SMETS1 Response indicating failure.

+For such SMETS1 ESME, where:

+the Service Request contains TOUPrices with an Index greater than 15 and the Device is currently configured with TOUPrices with Indices between 1 and 15, then the S1SP shall send a SMETS1 Response indicating failure; or

+the Service Request contains TOUPrices with an Index less than or equal to 15 and the Device is currently configured with TOUPrices with Indices greater than 15, then the S1SP shall send a SMETS1 Response indicating failure.

 Update Meter Balance (SRV 1.5)

 Where the target SMETS1 ESME or SMETS1 GSME does not support Adjust Meter Balance when Payment Mode is Credit Mode and the Device is in Credit Mode (with their SMETS meanings), the S1SP shall return a SMETS1 Response indicating failure.